JorjaFox/library/content/posts/faq/career.md

 In season ten, she came back because CBS asked if she'd be interested in coming back part-time, and she said yes.
 She stuck around for season eleven as a part time main cast member, returning to the credits, and stayed till the end.

+### Why did she come back for _CSI: Vegas_?

+They made a compelling offer with a script she liked.
+Also she got to work with William Petersen again.

 ### Has she been nominated for any awards?

-She was in the first round of nominations for the 2007 primetime Emmys in the category "Supporting Actress, Drama" (for her work in the _CSI_ episode Empty Eyes).
-However, she was removed from subsequent rounds of the nomination process. _CSI_ has been nominated (and has won) several times.
+She was in the first round of nominations for the 2007 primetime Emmys in the category "Supporting Actress, Drama" (for her work in the _CSI: Crime Scene Investigation_ episode Empty Eyes).
+However, she was removed from subsequent rounds of the nomination process. _CSI: Crime Scene Investigation_ has been nominated (and has won) several times.

 ### Where can I find her movies and TV shows?

-The TV shows _ER_, _The West Wing_ and _CSI_ have all been released on DVD.
+The TV shows _ER_, _The West Wing_ and _CSI: Crime Scene Investigation_ have all been released on DVD.
 You can also find the movie _Memento_ on DVD, however many of her other films are difficult to find on DVD or VHS.
 Her guest appearances on _Ellen_ and _Law & Order_ are both available on DVD.

-### Is it true she did a movie for free?
+### Did she make a movie for free?

 The independent film _Next Exit_ was looking to cast no-name actors for the small budget movie.
 Jorja knew the director and offered to play the role for no pay.
 The film aired at a Los Angeles area film festival in January 2005.